posva/unplugin-vue-router/README.md

 ## Named views

-It is possible to define [named views](https://router.vuejs.org/guide/essentials/named-views.html#named-views) by appending an `@` + a named to their filename, e.g. a file named `src/routes/index@aux.vue` will generate a route of:
+It is possible to define [named views](https://router.vuejs.org/guide/essentials/named-views.html#named-views) by appending an `@` + a name to their filename, e.g. a file named `src/routes/index@aux.vue` will generate a route of:

 ```js
 {